John-Kingham/random-old-books/README.md

 #### Navigation

-- A logo (essentially the company's name: Random Old Books) and a navigation menu are shown at the top of each page.
+- Each page contains a navigation bar (navbar) at the top.
-- The logo links to the home page.
+- The navbar includes a logo (which is just the company's name: Random Old Books) which links to the homepage.
-- The navigation menu contains links to all of the site's pages: Home, Subscription Box, Events.
+- The navbar also contains links to all of the site's main pages: Home, Subscription Box, Events.
+The link for the current page is shown in bold, to help the user understand which page they're on.
 - The logo uses the heading font (Limelight) and the other links use the body font (Quicksand).
-- The navigation bar's background is the same green as used throughout the rest of the site, as this helps to give the site a consistent "vintage" look and feel.
+- The navbar's background is the same green as used throughout the site, as this helps to give the site a consistent look and feel.
-- Text is in white as this provides a sufficient degree of contrast.
+- Text is in white, as this provides a sufficient degree of contrast.
-- The navigation bar gives users an immediate idea of what they'll find on this website.
+- This section supports the implementation of user story 1 (a professional-looking, responsive, user-friendly interface).
+It's useful to users as it immediately tells them what they'll find on the site, it gives them an easy way to navigate around the site and it helps them understand where they are on the site.

 ![An image of the navigation bar](assets/docs/readme-navigation-bar.png)

 #### Homepage Hero section

-- The homepage Hero section shows a large and enticing image from inside a bookstore, along with a heading and elevator pitch selling the benefits of reading reading random old books.
+- The homepage Hero section shows a large image from inside a bookstore, along with a heading and elevator pitch promoting the idea of reading random old books.
-- The text in this section is shown against a transparent background that uses the site's primary green colour.
+- The text in this section is shown against a semi-transparent background that uses the site's primary green colour.
 Text is in white to provide a clear contrast.
 - This section supports the implementation of user story 2 (enticing images and descriptions of the business, its products and services).
-It is useful to users because it introduces them to the benefits of reading random old books.
+It is useful to users because it introduces them to the benefits of reading random old books, and helps them further understand what the site is about.

 ![Homepage Hero section](assets/docs/readme-homepage-hero.png)